liuxiao916/imu_viz_2d/imu_viz_2d/README.md

 The function of this file is to visualize accelaration of the car in 2D.

 ## orientation.cpp
-This file is to visulize the orientation of the vehicle in a sky blue arrow.
+This file is to visualize the orientation of the vehicle in a sky blue arrow.